rios0rios0/guide/Code-Style/GoLang.md

 ## General Considerations
 1. For this language we're using [Snake Case](https://www.alura.com.br/artigos/convencoes-nomenclatura-camel-pascal-kebab-snake-case) as a convention.
 2. We usually use the word `self` to name the reference to the structure attached to the method in question.
 It words like `this` in other languages.
-3. We don't attach the method to the struct when it doesn't need to change the structure state.
+3. We don't attach the method to the struct when it does not need to change the structure state.
 4. What is DTO pattern?
 Read [here](https://www.baeldung.com/java-dto-pattern) please.

 ## Entities
 They are the core of the application.
-The logic regarding to the properties and fields, should be inside it.
+The logic regarding the properties and fields, should be inside it.
-They need to be free of any frawmework and external tools.
+They need to be free of any framework and external tools.
 DON'T use any tag inside it.

 ## Commands
 * **File Name:** `<operation>_<entity>_command`.
 Example: `list_users_command.go`